s0rg/crawley/README.md

 It crawls web pages and prints any link it can find.

-Scan depth (by default - 0) can be configured via cli flags.
+Scan depth (by default - 0) can be configured.

 # features

-- fast SAX-parser (powered by golang.org/x/net/html)
+- fast SAX-parser (powered by `golang.org/x/net/html`)
 - small (<1000 SLOC), idiomatic, 100% test covered codebase
 - grabs most of useful resources links (pics, videos, audios, etc...)
-- links are streamed to stdout
+- found links are streamed to stdout and guranteed to be unique

 # usage
 ```